Management Approaches

 Community Engagement

 Doe Run operates with the consent of the community.
 We recognize the importance of their goodwill and the responsibility we have to operate safely, economically, soundly and in an environmentally sustainable manner.
 Our local communities expect us to be a fair and responsible community member.
-We demonstrate this in part by providing higher-than-average local wages, sourcing materials from local vendors where possible, supporting community organizations, and including the concerns of the community in our decision-making process.
+We demonstrate this in part by including the concerns of the community in our decision-making process.
 When we honor our commitments, we build trust with our stakeholders, including those in the communities in which we operate.

 When we developed our Sustainability Principles, it was important to us that we address being a good neighbor, specifically:

-• Supporting educational opportunities through a STEM curriculum in area schools, tours when possible, internships, summer jobs, doctoral candidate projects and academic scholarships.
+- Supporting educational opportunities through STEM curriculums in area schools, tours when possible, internships, summer jobs, doctoral candidate projects and academic scholarships.

-• Providing donations to local charities that improve the quality of life for people in our community.
+- Providing donations to local charities that improve quality of life for people in our communities.

 Employment

 Our employee handbook outlines our business code of conduct, hiring practices, time and attendance policies, anti-harassment policies, compensation and pay practices, benefit and leave policies, and much more for employees.
-We provide helpful resources, such as the EthicsPoint 24-Hour Hotline, which allows employees to report anything that might be illegal or unethical, or violations of company policy.
+We provide helpful resources, such as an employee helpline, which allows employees to report anything that might be illegal or unethical, or violations of company policy.
 We introduce all new employees to these materials during orientation, and regularly review them with employees when and if changes are made to a policy, or if a need is identified.

 Health and Safety

 We depend on one another to operate safely and to protect each other, the community and the environment.
-Because we operate in a heavy industrial environment, we have inherent safety risks.
-Safety is a foundational value.
-Our employees, their families, local communities and the government want to know how we are meeting our safety goals.
 We share updates internally on a monthly basis, report incidents according to regulatory requirements and share our annual results in this Sustainability Report.

 Our mining, milling and recycling activities have the potential for employees to be exposed to airborne lead particles.
 Doe Run employees are trained in proper lead handling and personal hygiene processes to reduce their exposure.
-Personal protective equipment, like respirators, are worn in areas of exposure, and employees who work in certain areas are required to wash thoroughly and change clothes and shoes before eating or going home each day.
+Personal protective equipment is worn in areas of exposure, and employees who work in certain areas are required to wash thoroughly and change clothes and shoes before eating or going home each day.

 We use a variety of tools to assist in identifying safety improvement opportunities, and we involve employees to develop solutions to address them.
 Some examples of routine safety steps employees take include pre-shift equipment inspections and daily inspections of their work areas to identify any potential hazards, and reporting near misses – situations that could have resulted in an accident but did not – to help prevent potential injuries.